Code-Institute-Submissions/ReadyFoodRestaurant-M1/README.md

 <ul>
 <li>Unable to step out of sign up modal on dishes page: This was due to a missing closing div.</li>
 <li>Clicking on modal in mobile sizes resulted in a 404: This was due to the nav for mobile having the wrong href.</li>
+<li>Images mot displaying on pages due to wrong href and console error was giving a 404.</li>
 </ul>

 ## **Deployment**